 As Jewish educators, Passover presents us with opportunities to teach our students about the holiday's history and traditions, engage them in meaningful discussions about freedom and liberation, and help them connect with their Jewish identity and heritage.

-By approaching Passover with creativity, relevance, and continuity, we can help our students develop a deep appreciation for this holiday and its message of freedom and hope.
+Approaching Passover education with creativity, relevance, and continuity helps students develop a deeper appreciation of the holiday and its message of freedom and hope.
 Here are some ideas for doing just that!

 Make it Relevant